TULiberalArts/Religion/pages/resources.md

 [Learn More about Studying Abroad](https://studyabroad.temple.edu/)

 ### Undergraduate Awards
-- **Earle E. and Orpha N. Elder Memorial Scholarship**: This scholarship was established to support undergraduate students majoring in religion, with a preference for students planning on Christian service.
+- **Earle E. and Orpha N. Elder Memorial Scholarship**: Established to support religion majors, this scholarship is for students planning on going into Christian service.
-- **Religion Department Prize for Academic Excellence**: This prize is awarded by the Religion Department to a graduating senior whose work in religion has been outstanding.
+- **Religion Department Prize for Academic Excellence**: Awarded to a graduating senior, this award is given by the religion department for an undergraduate who has completed outstanding work.
-- **Religion Department Merit Prize**: This prize is awarded by the Department of Religion to a graduating senior who has achieved academic excellence and contributed intellectually and socially to the undergraduate life of the department.
+- **Religion Department Merit Prize**: This prize is awarded by the Department of Religion to a graduating senior for academic excellence and intellectual and social contributions to our department.

 ### Undergraduate Resources
 - [The Center for Academic Advising and Professional Development](https://liberalarts.temple.edu/advising)